Purchase Akoya Hops

 Akoya hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Akoya Hops
+Origin and Geneology of the Akoya Hop

 Akoya was bred as a cross between Zenith and a Hopsteiner male.

 Flavor & Aroma Profile of Akoya Hops

 Akoya is an aroma hop that is typically used in only late boil additions, including dry hopping.

 A classic aroma hop and was crossed in the Hopsteiner breeding program from the English variety Zenith and a male Hopsteiner breeding line.
 The aroma of raw hops can be described as herbal, citrus and tea-like, as well as slightly fruity with mint notes.
 Good resistance to diseases such as downy mildew and powdery mildew and Vertilicium wilt as well as drought stress.
 Main growing country is Germany.

 Brewing Values for Akoya Hops